bancika/diy-layout-creator/DownloadingSource.md

 ### Downloading the Source ###

-This section assumes that you are using newer version of Eclipse that comes with a Git client.
+This tutorial assumes that you are using newer version of Eclipse that comes with a Git client.
+To learn how to build DIYLC, go to this page.

 ##### Step 1 #####